-Due to the nature of an instrumental music course, skill-building and content learning will be addressed in every rehearsal throughout the course of the year.
-As with any performing art form, instrumental performance is holistic and requires that concepts be reviewed and compounded consistently in order for skill development and mastery to occur.
-Therefore, there is no specific timeline for each unit.
-Units will be incorporated into every lesson for the entire year.
+Due to the nature of this course, skill building and content learning will not be broken up into time specific units, but rather topics that will be addressed in every rehearsal throughout the course of the year.
+As with any performing art form, vocal/choral performance is holistic and requires that concepts be reviewed and compounded on consistently in order for skill development and mastery to occur.
+Therefore, there is no specific timeline for each topic.
+Topics will be incorporated into every lesson for the entire year, especially as pertains to the choral repertory.
+Repertoire should include music from different genres, time periods, sacred, secular, accompanied and a cappella.